is sickness daily allowance insurance worthwhile

 Katrin Straub

-A prolonged absence due to illness can quickly lead to financial difficulties.
-Statutory sick pay often only compensates for part of the income loss.
-Discover how a daily sickness allowance insurance can secure your livelihood.
+A longer period of absence due to illness can quickly lead to financial shortfalls.
+Statutory sick pay often covers only part of the loss of income.
+Find out how daily sickness benefit insurance can safeguard your livelihood.

 The topic in brief and concise terms